Zac Power

-Zac Power is an Australian children's book series by a team of writers under the corporate pseudonym H. I. Larry.
-The series is based upon the adventures of Zac Power, a twelve-year-old boy, and his fifteen-year-old brother, Leon.
-Zac is a secret agent for the fictitious intelligence agency GIB (Government Investigation Bureau), and Zac's adventures frequently see him saving the world.
+Zac Power is an Australian children's book series by a team of writers under the pseudonym H. I. Larry.
+The series follows the adventures of Zac Power, a twelve-year-old boy, and his fifteen-year-old brother, Leon.
+Zac is a secret agent for the fictitious spy agency GIB (Government Investigation Bureau), and Zac's adventures often see him saving the world.
 The series was published by Hardie Grant Egmont.

 Test Drive and Spy Camp/Spy Recruit

-The Test Drive and Spy Camp/Spy Recruit series are designed for younger readers, with larger print and lower word counts.
+The Test Drive and Spy Camp/Spy Recruit series are written for younger readers, with larger print and lower word counts.
 Both series are listed on the NSW Premier's Reading Challenge years 7–8 list, whereas the other Zac Power series are on the years 9–13 list.

-Test Drive consists of 16 books, written by Louise Park (published 2009–2010) and Spy Camp of eight (published 2010).
+Test Drive consists of 16 books, written by Louise Park (published 2009–2010) and Spy Camp of 8 (published 2010).

 Mega, Extreme, and Ultimate

 The Mega Mission (2008) and Extreme Mission (2009) series each have a continuing story that spans four books.
 They have both also been published as single-volume “four books in one” editions.
-Authorship for all eight books is claimed by Chris Morphew.
+Authorship for all 8 books is claimed by Chris Morphew.

 Zac Power Ultimate Mission is a single-volume chapter book (264 pages).